15 Common Kitchen Design Mistakes to Avoid

-There are three types of lighting: ambient, task, decorative, and the kitchen has all three.
+There are three types of lighting: ambient, task, and decorative, and the kitchen has all three.
 Task lighting, such as island pendants, under cabinet lighting, or lighting over the sink, is for food preparation and cleaning areas to see what you’re doing.
 Ambient lighting, such as overhead fixtures and recessed lighting, for gathering and entertaining.
 Decorative lighting is for design and beauty, not necessarily providing task-sufficient lighting.

 9. Confining Layout

 It is a real missed opportunity to stay confined within the existing footprint.
 Can we expand the kitchen into an adjacent room that isn’t being used to its full potential?
 Would the work triangle be more efficient with a different appliance layout?
-Would adding or removing a doorway or window provide more cabinet space?
-Hiring a designer that offers space planning services is a great first step to maximize the kitchen layout.
+Would adding or removing a doorway or window provides more cabinet space?
+Hiring a designer that offers space planning services is a great first step to maximizing the kitchen layout.

 10. Fear of Color, Texture

 We are big fans of neutral design, crafting a tonal color palette with a mix of materials to accomplish texture and movement so the space doesn’t fall flat.
 Selecting materials for a kitchen renovation can feel scary for fear it may go out of style.
-However playing it safe can result in a really lack luster finished space, would be a sad result after a long renovation process.
+However playing it safe can result in a really lackluster finished space, which would be a sad result after a long renovation process.

 Read our tips to accomplish a beautiful neutral design.